limeyteam/limeyscripts/README.md

-# redshiftgui
+# LimeyScripts
-A GUI for the Linux program RedShift.
+Scripts made for the Linux Shell that wil help you in daily use